 Schlitterbahn and Splashtown, our two area water parks, open this month.

 Also in April, the Poteet Strawberry Festival is held, with a carnival, tons of food, including all sorts of delicious strawberry desserts, live entertainment, and strawberries for sale.
 Poteet is not far from San Antonio.
 This is great family fun for everyone.
-For 2011, it is from April 1-3.
+It is from April 1-3.

 Then there is the Tejano Conjunto Festival held in early May to celebrate the combining of the Mexican guitar with the German accordion to produce Conjunto music.
 Food plays a big factor in this celebration as well as the beautiful music.